hbctraining/Training-modules/new_basic_shell/02_shell_basics.md

 ---
 title: "The Shell Basics"
-author: "Sheldon  McKay, Mary Piper, Radhika Khetani"
+author: "Sheldon  McKay, Mary Piper, Radhika Khetani, Emma Berdan"
 ---

 ## Learning Objectives
 - How do you use the shell?
   - Getting around the Unix file system
-  - looking at files
+  - Looking at files
-  - manipulating files
+  - Manipulating files

 ### Exploring the data directory